 Please see the 'Scribe' (below) for scheduled activities in November and December

 East Valley Presbyterian Church has served the communities of Otis Orchards, Newman Lake, Liberty Lake, and Greenacres since 1986.
-Located on Harvard Road, just 2.5 miles north of Liberty Lake, this is a small church in which people see one another as family.
-The hallmarks of this congregation the warm, welcoming, and loving way in which all newcomers are treated; its traditional-style of worship; its deep exploration of scripture; and, its firm belief in the power of prayer.
+Located on Harvard Road, just 2.5 miles north of Liberty Lake, it is a small church in which people see one another as family.
+The hallmarks of this congregation are the warm, welcoming, and loving way in which all newcomers are treated; its traditional-style of worship; its deep exploration of scripture; and, its firm belief in the power of prayer.